sancMischa/rhcp/README.md

 ```
 sudo ip link set can0 up type can bitrate 1000000 dbitrate 2000000 fd on restart-ms 100
 ```
+> If you have not set up a CAN device, the GUI will prompt you to do so.
+If your PCAN is set up correctly (quickly blinking green LED), the GUI's visualizations for the hands' various sensors will appear.

 To start the GUI, run the `app` executable, located in the `bin` directory.
 ```